 You can improve your strength, coordination, mobility, bone health and balance with just few movements done couple times a week.
 There is no better investment in your health than that.
 Just remember to be careful and take it easy and listen to your body.

-We hope to see you next time and wish you enjoyable strength training sessions in the future!
+I hope to see you next time and wish you enjoyable strength training sessions in the future!